Dec 292017

 From Ireland to Charleston, Boston, Massachusetts (Tree # 24)

-Charlestown is the oldest neighborhood in Boston, Massachusetts, United States.
-It is located on a peninsula north of the Charles River, across from downtown Boston, and also adjoins the Mystic River and Boston Harbor.
+Charlestown is the oldest neighbourhood in Boston, Massachusetts, United States.
+It is located on a peninsula north of the Charles River, across from downtown Boston, and also adjoins the Mystic River and Boston Harbour.
 Charlestown was originally a separate town and the first capital of the Massachusetts Bay Colony.

 Charlestown became a city in 1848 and was annexed by Boston on January 5, 1874.
 With that, it also switched from Middlesex County, to which it had belonged since 1643, to Suffolk County.
 It has had a substantial Irish American population since the migration of Irish people during the Great Irish Famine of the 1840s.